What are the pension freedoms?

 More flexibility on income drawdown

-Income drawdown had traditionally been a route that only people with a larger pension pot (in the region of £200,000-£300,000) had been able to consider.
+Income or pension drawdown had traditionally been a route that only people with a larger pension pot (in the region of £200,000-£300,000) had been able to consider.

 It allows you to keep your pension fund invested in the stock market, and draw out income as and when you wish.